 Tokyo will After a 15-month hiatus, JAXA performed a successful launch of an H-IIA rocket from Tanegashima Space Center , placing a satellite into orbit on 26 February 2005.

-It tentatively aims to place an unmanned exploratory craft on the surface of the moon in 2018.
-By Meghan Bartels 22 September 2018.
+Japan’s growing friendship with Vietnam is a case in point.
 NASDA also performed work in satellites and launch vehicles, and was the hub for Japan's early astronaut program.
+Shares.

 Japan's Space Program.
 JAXA - Japan's Space Agency Japan has its own space program led by JAXA.
 It tentatively aims to place an unmanned exploratory craft on the surface of the moon in 2018.
 Japan's space program : a fork in the road?.
 Japan’s space program does not inspire stories of interplanetary intrigue and it does not have a headline-grabbing star like Elon Musk.
 After several spacecraft failures over the past few years, the government put all mission launches on hold, while it studies its space programs.
 Japan's space policy committee in the Cabinet Office decided Thursday to participate in the U.S. program to land astronauts on the moon by 2024.

 Here are various photos from the JAXA centers at Tsukuba and Sagamihara and Space Expo 2014 at Makuhari Messe, and various museums.